-A thyroidectomy is the removal of all or part of the thyroid gland.
-It may be used to treat thyroid cancer or an enlarged or overactive thyroid.
+A thyroidectomy is the removal of part or all of your thyroid gland.
+It’s used to treat an enlarged or overactive thyroid gland or thyroid cancer.

 Total thyroidectomy (for thyrotoxicosis)

 The thyroid is a gland in your neck that produces a hormone called thyroxine, which regulates your body's metabolism.
 The thyroid can become overactive, causing weight loss, sweatiness and eye problems.

 Thyroid cancer can, in most cases, be treated.
 Find out how it develops, what the symptoms are and when you should see a doctor.

 Hyperthyroidism (or thyrotoxicosis) occurs when the thyroid gland is overactive and produces too much thyroid hormone.